Kim and Janet

 We left London in 1988 looking for a better way of life for ourselves and our children.
 Tiplady Farm when we found it was in run-down state, the roof had a lot of holes and some of the floors were missing, it was perfect!
 So the whole family of five moved into one bedroom, having first put a window back, and now four generations of our family as well as some friends live here.
 One day we might even finish it!

 Emma moved to the farm in 1988 along with her parents and brothers.
 At the age of 18 she left to pursue her love of horses and the outdoors working in various yards throughout the UK before taking a job as an outdoor instructor in Cornwall.
-It was here that she met fellow outdoor instructor Darren who was born and bred in Plymouth.
-In 2005 Emma and Darren moved back to the farm and have decided to remain and raise their two boys here as well as helping to run the farm.
+In 2005 Emma moved back to the farm and has decided to remain and raise her two boys here as well as helping to run the farm.

 Tom Russell (Here in spirit)

 “Will you slow down, lean on your gate and look at your bloomin animals!”